-From a transmission pipeline standpoint, Clock Spring® (System A) is recognized as the first composite repair system that was widely used to repair pipelines.
+From a transmission pipeline standpoint, Clock Spring® is clearly recognized as the first composite repair system that was widely used to repair pipelines.
 In 1991 the Gas Research Institute (GRI) initiated a research program at Southwest Research Institute (San Antonio, Texas) and Battelle Columbus Division (Columbus, Ohio) to thoroughly test a composite repair system that had been developed by industry.
-Over the next five years an intense research effort was carried out to assess the performance of System A that utilized an Eglass/polyester material and methacrylate adhesive.
+Over the next five years an intense research effort was carried out to assess the performance of Clock Spring® that utilized an E-glass/polyester material and methacrylate adhesive.